Oklahoma FAQ's

 Please note that cannabis laws and regulations are subject to change.
 For the most current information, consult the Oklahoma Medical Marijuana Authority (OMMA) website or legal counsel.

-Q: What softwares does GrowFlow integrate with?
+Q: What software does GrowFlow integrate with?

-A: GrowFlow integrates with Metrc, Leaf Data Systems, springbig, I Heart Jane, dutchie, GreenScreens, Leafly, and Quickbooks.
+A: GrowFlow integrates with METRC, Leaf Data Systems, springbig, I Heart Jane, dutchie, GreenScreens, Leafly, and Quickbooks.
 We’re continuously building integration partnerships to help you supercharge your cannabis operation or dispensary.